The uVisor Documentation

 |Contribute to uVisor||Contributing to uVisor|

-The uVisor is a self-contained software hypervisor that creates independent secure domains on ARM Cortex-M3 and M4 micro-controllers.
-Its function is to increase resilience against malware and to protect secrets from leaking even among different modules of the same application.
-You can find a high level overview here (Download PDF).
+The uVisor is a self-contained software hypervisor that creates independent secure domains on ARM Cortex®-M3 and Cortex®-M4 microcontrollers.
+It increases resilience against malware and protects secrets from leaking even among different modules of the same application.
+You can find a high-level overview here (Download PDF).

-To start using uVisor you will need to include it as a library in your design.
+To start using uVisor, you need to include it as a library in your design.
 We release the uVisor library periodically into the mbed OS repository, ARMmbed/mbed-os.
-If you want to learn more about the uVisor security model and get an overview of its features this is the right place.
-In this document you can read about:
+Review it to learn more about the uVisor security model and see an overview of its features.

 You can find most of the uVisor documentation in the docs folder.
-Please have a look at our quickstart guide for an introduction into uVisor application devlopment.
-If you are interested in uVisor internals please refer to the OS-level introduction and our uVisor API docs.
+Please look at the getting started guide for an introduction to uVisor application development.
+If you are interested in uVisor internals, please refer to the OS-level introduction and the uVisor API docs.

-Contributions to this repository in the form of issue reporting or pull requests are welcome!
-Please make sure to read our contribution guidelines first.
+Contributions to this repository in the form of issue reporting and pull requests are welcome!
+Please read our contribution guidelines first.

 - The basic uVisor example shows how secure interrupts and C++ objects are instantiated in the context of secure boxes.

-- In our uVisor threaded example we demonstrate the configuration of multiple boxes containing secure threads.
+- The uVisor threaded example demonstrates the configuration of multiple boxes containing secure threads.

-- For secure communication between boxes and implementation of secure APIs we introduced the secure number store example.
-The example shows how a called box can infer the callers identity and ownership of secure objects across boots and firmware updates.
+- The secure number store example demonstrates secure communication between boxes and implementation of secure APIs.
+The example shows how a called box can infer the caller’s identity and ownership of secure objects across boots and firmware updates.